 I love rugby league and it continues to be a passion of mine.
 I have been able to help out with the Balmain Tigers doing statistics, and with the help of friends, I’ve been able to get around Sydney and travel parts of the east coast of Australia.

 I can only speak for myself, but I want some resemblance of a life back, and the independence to explore life on my own.
 Too often I’ve heard people say I can’t, or how can you, you’re disabled.
 No more.
-I have a dream of getting married to my girlfriend and starting a family with her.
+I accomplished my dream of getting married to my wife and I want to start a family with her.
 I’m tired of living in fear.
 I want to live my life.
 Like any person, disabled or not, I have a dream and a vision for my life.
 However as a person with a disability, I do have certain needs that need to be met.
 Youngcare is so appealing to me as it offers me the personal freedom to meet my unique needs, but still enables me the opportunity to live my life fully and independently."